ParamvirSran/Polly-the-Penguin/README.txt

 4. change directory into webui folder and run the command: npx vite (keep this one running too)

+to run use the following command from the root directory:

+./polly.sh

 _____            __________
 __  /______________  /___(_)_____________ _
 _  __/  _ \_  ___/  __/_  /__  __ \_  __ `/